dantan123/CS50/README.md

 to prevent over-reliance on certain units

 ### Key Observations:
-One of the key objectives of this project is to investigate the effects of the varying the parameters inside a convolutional neural network (CNN).
+One of the key objectives of this project is to investigate the effects of varying the parameters inside a convolutional neural network (CNN).

 In general, it can be observed that increasing the number of convolutional and pooling